Jeremiah Porter

-Jeremiah Valentino Porter (born February 14, 1998) mostly known on Instagram for dance videos and his performance at the Barclays Center with Barbra Streisand in 2012.
+Jeremiah Valentino Porter (born February 14, 1998) is an American actor, dancer and singer mostly known on Instagram for dance videos and his performance at the Barclays Center with Barbra Streisand in 2012.
 Porter was recently cast in the world premiere of 'Birds of East Africa' directed by Rachel Lampert, but is now attending Texas State University's Musical theatre program being led by actress Kaitlin Hopkins.

 Early life

 Jeremiah Porter was born in Manhattan on February 14, 1998.
 After growing up in New York City and Lorton, Virginia, he currently resides in Brooklyn while enrolled in Texas State University.
 He is the only child of Corinne Douglas while his father, Jerry Porter has another daughter named Nakayla Porter.
 Porter attended the Professional Performing Arts School in Manhattan for drama in the fall of 2013.
 He attended the Metropolitan School of the Arts and was among the first class to have graduated from there in 2016.
 While attending school there he also attended the French Woods Festival of the Performing Arts each summer as part of his Musical theatre training.